-Trace File Writing/RAM Disk

-The real limitation on speed is when the trace information is being written to disk.
+Trace file writing/RAM disk The real limitation on speed is when the trace information is being written to disk.
 This is the slowest operation; roughly 2 MB to 4 MB of data are written per video frame for the more extensive trace functions.
+For H.265/HEVC video, if all of the options are selected, 800 MB to 1 GB of data are written per video frame.
 For most customers, this is not a problem, but if you want to have the highest speed when playing video and writing the trace files, a RAM disk can be used.
 This uses some of the system memory to emulate a disk drive.
 There are several software products that offer this functionality; search on the Internet for 'RAM disk'.
 If a RAM disk is used, a memory configuration of at least 512 MB is recommended, with approximately 200 MB of RAM reserved for the RAM disk.
 This would allow a 200 MB Trace file to be saved on the RAM disk.

-User Prerequisites
+User prerequisites